This unit will be based primarily upon the 1995 movie version.

 The information for each character is a modified version found on No Fear Shakespeare.
 It would not be a bad idea to go there for a summary of what is going on to beef up your notes a bit.

 Desdemona - The daughter of a Venetian senator.
-Desdemona and Othello are secretly married before the play begins.
-While in some ways stereotypically pure and meek, Desdemona is also determined and self-possessed.
-Be clear on this - Desdemona loves Othello only.
+Desdemona and Othello are secretly married as the movie starts.
+Desdemona is kind and sweet, but she is not weak like Ophelia from Hamlet.
+She is determined and capable of following her own path - much to the dismay of her father.
+Be clear on this - Desdemona loves Othello and Othello only.

 Iago - Othello’s ensign (Othello's 2nd highest soldier, just under the rank of lieutenant) and the villain of the play.
-At various points in the play, he claims to be motivated by different things: resentment that Othello passed him over for a promotion in favor of Michael Cassio; jealousy because he heard a rumor that Othello slept with Iago’s wife, Emilia; suspicion that Cassio slept with Emilia too.
-Iago gives the impression that he’s tossing out plausible motivations as he thinks of them, and that we’ll never understand what really drives his villainy.
+At various points in the play, he claims to be motivated by different things: resentment that Othello passed him over for a promotion in favor of Michael Cassio; jealousy because he heard a rumor that Othello slept with his wife; suspicion that Cassio slept with Emilia too.
+Iago says what he needs to say to convince others and himself, so we may never really know what his true motivations are.

 Emilia - Iago’s wife and Desdemona’s attendant.
 A cynical, worldly woman, Emilia is deeply attached to Desdemona and distrustful of her husband.